Matriculation exams

 or

-• Practical matriculation exam (PMZ) - It consists of profile questions and tasks in the given field of study approved by the subject committee and the school management.
-The PMZ contains 30 assignments - 10 from electrical subjects, 10 from mechanical engineering, 10 from practical subjects (5 mechanical subjects, 5 electrical subjects).
+• Practical Baccalaureate Examination (PZOP) - It consists of profile questions and tasks in the given field of study approved by the subject committee and the school management.
+PMZ contains 30 assignments - 10 from electrical subjects, 10 from mechanical engineering, 10 from practical subjects (5 mechanical subjects, 5 electrical subjects)

 Compulsory examinations